XHMY/Hello-World/README.md

 # Hello-World
-This is the firsit times ZYF has used GitHub to creat his own projict.
+This is the firsit time ZYF has used GitHub to creat his own projict.